 An Overview of Camden Hills State Park

-Camden Hills State Park is located just 2 miles north of the town of Camden Maine, but most of it extends beyond the town line into Lincolnville.
-Developed in the 1930s, it’s the fifth-largest state park in the country with 5,710 acres.
+Camden Hills State Park is located just 2 miles north of the town of Camden Maine, but most of the Camden state park extends beyond the town line into Lincolnville.
+Developed in the 1930s, it’s the fifth-largest state park in the state with 5,710 acres.

 The Maine Department of Agriculture, Conservation, and Forestry has managed the park since 1947.
 It used funds from the Land for Maine’s Future program to acquire the property.